Skip to content

 Quad Architecture

 Higher agility and higher lateral force than a fixed-wing.
-A quad platform meets an FPV threat in close range on the same physical plane.
+A quad platform meets an FPV threat at close range on the same physical plane.
 Lower unit cost than comparable fixed-wing platforms of the same class.
 One person, one system, one takeoff.

 Minimalist & GPS-Denied by Design